jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Traditionally, the term black hats denotes malicious actors seeking to exploit vulnerabilities, while the term white hats represents cybersecurity experts working to enhance defenses.
-Nevertheless, the distinction is progressively fading in the Automotive industrywhos becoming more connected and software\-definedgiving rise to "gray hat" involvement that now includes consumers who modify their vehicles or jailbreak componentsfeatures for customization purposes.
+Nevertheless, the distinction is progressively fading in the Automotive industry—who’s becoming more connected and software\-defined—giving rise to "gray hat" involvement that now includes consumers who modify their vehicles or jailbreak components/features for customization purposes.
 In October 2023, Upstream found that guidelines for jailbreaking the in\- vehicle infotainment (IVI) system were published on deep web automotive